Mariners get back to winning formula, hold off Rangers 4-3 - KVIA

 Rangers: RHP Dane Dunning is expected to be activated from the injured list to start Tuesday.
 Dunning has been out since July 11 due to an impingement in his right ankle.

-Mariners: Servais was hopeful All-Star CF Julio Rodríguez (wrist) would be back in the lineup Tuesday.
+Mariners: Manager Scott Servais was hopeful All-Star CF Julio Rodríguez (wrist) would be back in the lineup Tuesday.
 Rodríguez was expected to increase his baseball activity and take swings before Monday’s game to see how the wrist responds. … LF Jesse Winker was out of the lineup after spraining his right ankle in Sunday’s loss to Houston.
-The injury isn’t considered serious and Winker is expected back Tuesday. … OF Mitch Haniger (ankle) will have his rehab assignment transferred to Triple-A Tacoma starting Tuesday.
+The sprain isn’t considered serious and Winker should be back in a couple of days. … OF Mitch Haniger (ankle) will have his rehab assignment transferred to Triple-A Tacoma starting Tuesday.
 Haniger played last weekend for Class A Everett.
 He has been out since late April and said he still needs significantly more at-bats before he’d be ready to rejoin the major league club.
 “I think I just need quantity right now.
 Just playing,” Haniger said.
 “I can’t tell you when that will be.”

 UP NEXT